 While a concussion is considered the least serious of brain injuries, any injury to such a delicate structure is never good.
 At the very least, the victim of a concussion may lose cognitive functions temporarily.
 Vision may become impaired, and confusion, headaches, nausea, and dizziness are common.
 In some cases, the effects of a concussion may persist for weeks, impairing a person’s ability to function normally.

 For young children, whose heads are proportionately larger, concussion is often more serious.
 Out of a million children who suffer concussion every year, about 30,000 become permanently disabled in some way.
+That amounts to nearly three percent, which may not seem like a lot at face value, but turns out to be significant given the high incidence of concussions.

 Treatment Protocol for Concussions